-By the expiration of the 36-hour deadline, the Romans had managed to accumulate 80kg of gold and 2,021,540 lire.
+By the time their 36-hour deadline was up, the Romans had managed to gather 80kg of gold and 2,021,540 lire.
 Accompanied by an armed escort, Foà and Amansi delivered the gold to Kappler’s headquarters on the Via Tasso.
-The remaining gold was hidden and later used to finance the nascent Israeli State.
-A
+The remaining gold was hidden and later used to finance the nascent State of Israel.

 Foà and Almansi weren’t greeted by Kappler, but by his subordinate, Schutz.
 The SS officer weighed the gold, using scales able to hold only 5kg at a time.
 Schutz falsely claimed they had brought only 45kg.
 So when Foà and Almansi requested a document proving his receipt of the consignment, he stubbornly refused.

-Within less than a month, Kappler implemented orders for the Final Solution.
-On the morning of October 16, 1943, 365 German soldiers stormed the Jewish Ghetto.
-Going house to house, they set about rounding up its Jewish residents, who had been confined there since the Nazi’s first occupied Rome.
+Within less than a month of the Gold of Rome saga, Kappler implemented orders for the Final Solution, and on the morning of October 16, 1943, 365 German soldiers stormed the Jewish Ghetto.
+The Nazis went house to house, rounding up Rome’s Jewish residents, who had been confined there since the Nazis first occupied Rome.

-Sensing what was coming, many of the Ghetto’s residents tried to flee, making dashes across rooftops or hiding – and hoping – behind barred doors.
-But few managed to escape, and of the 1,000 Jews that were rounded up that day and loaded into trucks borne for Auschwitz, only 16 ever made it back.
+Sensing what was to come, many of the Ghetto’s residents tried to flee, escaping across rooftops or hiding – and hoping – behind barred doors.
+But few managed to escape.
+Of the 1,000 Jews that were rounded up that day and loaded into trucks borne for Auschwitz, only 16 ever made it back.

 Remembering Rome’s Nazi occupation

-Visit the Jewish Ghetto these days and you’ll struggle to find the one small plaque commemorating ‘la spietata caccia agli ebrai’ – the brutal hunting down of its Jews under the Nazi occupation.
-To such an extent does this harrowing event still festers as a wound in the memory of Rome’s Jewish community that reminders of it are too painful to be ubiquitously commemorated.
+Take a Rome Jewish Ghetto tour today and I’ll show you that only one small plaque commemorates ‘la spietata caccia agli ebrai’ – the brutal hunting down of Rome’s Jews under the Nazi occupation.
+Such is the extent to which this harrowing event still festers as a wound in our community that reminders of it are too painful to be ubiquitously commemorated.

-But visit today and you’ll witness the annual commemoration of the events of 76 years ago, serving as a reminder that in the face of adversity this community has grown ever closer together, and claiming the ultimate victory in its solidarity.
+We still tell stories about the Gold of Rome and other examples of communal and individual heroism.
+We remember the Holocaust’s victims through the Golden Stumbling Stones embedded outside their houses.
+And every October we commemorate the events of 1943 as a reminder that in the face of adversity this community has grown ever closer together, and claiming the ultimate victory in its solidarity.